eyalcohen/skyline-app/data_format.md

 * Could store begin and end arrays relative to bucket start time.
 * Could make a begin time of null mean "same as previous end time".
 * Could intern channel names, store them as 32-bit numbers.

+# Skyline User-Vehicle Structure #

+## Concepts ##

+Skyline is capable of handling complex relationships between users / groups of users and vehicles / groups of vehicles.
+This is done via a permissions or "access" schema that describes the specific relationships between users and their vehicles.
+Users can have access to single vehicle(s) and/or fleet(s) of vehicles.
+Additionally, users can be placed into groups that can have access to single vehicle(s) and/or fleet(s) of vehicles.

+## Architecture ##

+Four database schemas are used for handling data interaction: Users, Vehicles, Fleets, and Domains.

+### User Schema ###

+    {
+      _id: Number, -- A unique identifier for this User (unsigned 32-bit int)
+      displayName: String, -- The name of this User, suitable for display
+      name: Object
+      {
+        familyName: String, -- The family name of this User, or "last name" in most Western languages
+        givenName: String, -- The given name of this User, or "first name" in most Western languages
+        middleName: String, -- The middle name of this User },
+      emails: [ Object ]
+      [{
+        value: String, -- The actual email address
+      }],
+      created: Number, -- Time stamp of when this User was created (Date.now())
+      vehicles: [ Access ], -- An Access object list describing Vehicles (see below)
+      fleets: [ Access ], -- An Access object list describing Fleets }

+In practice, `displayName`, `name`, and `emails` are provided by Skyline's authentication middleware, [Passport](http://passportjs.org/guide/).
+Because profile information may originate from different providers (OpenID / OAuth), Passport follows the contact schema established by [Portable Contacts](http://portablecontacts.net/).

+### Team Schema ###

+    {
+      _id: Number, -- A unique identifier for this Team (unsigned 32-bit int)
+      domains: [ String ], -- Optional domain names, e.g. "ridemission.com", that will be used to scrape for this Team's Users
+      users: [ User ], -- Optional list of Users represnting this Team.
+      admins: [ User ], -- Users allowed to add/remove Team User and domains (By default, the User who created this Team is added to this list.
+Admins can add/remove other admins)
+      created: Number, -- Time stamp of when this Team was created (Date.now())
+      vehicles: [ Access ], -- An Access object list describing Vehicles
+      fleets: [ Access ], -- An Access object list describing Fleets }

+At least one domain name or User is required to define a group.
+Domain name and User list combinations are accepted.

+### Vehicle Schema ###

+    {
+      _id: Number, -- A unique identifier for this Vehicle (unsigned 32-bit int)
+      title: String, -- e.g. "2011 Chevy Volt"
+      description: String, -- e.g. "Mike’s city commuter" - or nickname, Zipcar style, e.g. "White Lightning"
+      created: Number, -- Time stamp of when this Vehicle was created (Date.now()) }

+### Fleet Schema ###

+    {
+      _id: Number, -- A unique identifier for this Vehicle (unsigned 32-bit int)
+      title: String, -- e.g. "Oakland Car Share"
+      description: String, -- e.g. "Compact cars shared in Oakland" - or nickname, Zipcar style, e.g. "The Raiders"
+      created: Number, -- Time stamp of when this Fleet was created (Date.now())
+      vehicles: [ Number ], -- A list of Vehicles belonging to this Fleet }

+Users with admin access to Vehicles can add them to Fleets.

+Users are associated with Vehicles and/or Fleets by "access" objects.
+These objects define different types of access, and may be extended with other options in the future.
+"Access" objects exist only as part of the above four main schemas.

+### Access Schema ###

+    {
+      targetId: Number, -- The associated target's (Vehicle or Fleet) unique identifier (unsigned 32-bit int)
+      created: Number, -- Time stamp of when this access was granted (Date.now())
+      lastAccess: Number, -- Time stamp of when this access was last used (Date.now())
+      admin: Boolean, -- Denotes wether or not the associated User can add / modify other User access to the target
+      config: Boolean, -- Denotes wether or not the associated User can edit the target's Configuration file
+      channels: [ String ], -- List of associated User accessible channel names on the target }

+### Things to think about ###

+* How is a Vehicle originally associated with a User (this would have to be a User with admin access)?
+Is there a SuperUser that is auto associated with a Vehicle after it's created that must make the initial connection?